EBISPOT/hancestro/README.md

 ### Ancestry Ontology - Release Notes ###

+#### Current release: 2.4

-Date Released: 22nd July 2019
+Date Released: 19 November 2020

-Class Count: 575
+Class Count: 599

+See the [release notes](https://github.com/EBISPOT/ancestro/releases) for details of most recent changes.

-Please note that in v2.3 of the ontology, all identifiers have changed for ANCESTRO to HANCESTRO.
+Please note that as of v2.3 of the ontology, all identifiers have changed for ANCESTRO to HANCESTRO.

 ### Notice of release ###